 The notes can also be found in the RSPB’s Urban Advice Pack

 Newcastle council: Creating and managing urban meadows includes guidance on converting existing grassland into wildflower meadows by over-seeding and by planting plugs as well as creating wildflower meadows by removing turf and top-spoil.

 Floralocale: grassland creation and floral enhancement

-Much of the grass found in urban green sites is heavily managed and regularly mown, but areas of longer grass are a very valuable habitat.
+Grass found in urban green sites is often heavily managed and regularly mown, but areas of longer grass are a very valuable habitat.

 Reducing the number of cuts per year of areas of amenity grassland will benefit wildlife.

 Many of the images in this section have been produced during the DVGH NIA programme in 2013 and 2014.
 Our thanks are due to the RSPB for much information provided in this section of the BAP.